craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: Postponed

+1. In a `while (condtion){ body }` loop, if the body convergence and condition covergence were calculated seperately, the final body pass could be skipped if the body converged before the condition.
+Because the body the body can be very long in comparison to the condition that could be worthwhile.
 1. The tests in `tests/cases/conformance/_caxyc`, e.g. the tests with `compilerOptions.mrNarrowConstraintsEnable:true`, should all pass.
 1. In `processLoop` there is call to `createHeap` and it might be too expensive to do for every loop, and it is unnecessary, use heap prototype instead.
 1. The Map type members in InferStatus (`declaredTypes`, `replayables`, `groupNodeToTypeMap` could all be `WeakMap`s).